Our friendly team is available to help Monday to Friday 9:00am – 5:00pm.

 If you need urgent assistance, do not use this service.
 Call 111, or in an emergency call 999.

 Get insect bite and sting treatment prescribed online without a GP appointment.
-Antihistamines, hydrocortisone and steroid creams, and antibiotic creams such as Fucidin prescribed by UK clinicians.
+Antihistamines, hydrocortisone and steroid creams, antibiotic creams such as Fucidin, and oral antibiotics such as Flucloxacillin prescribed by UK clinicians.
 Complete a 2–minute online consultation — if suitable, your treatment is dispatched the same day in plain packaging.

 | Treatment type | How it works | Best for | Price from |